ethereum-optimism/superchain-ops/mainnet-rehearsals/3-R4-upgrade-2-of-2/README.md

 Right before this `GnosisSafe.domainSeparator` call, you will see a call to `GnosisSafe.encodeTransactionData`.
-Its return value will be a concatnation of `0x1901`, the domain hash, and the message hash:
+Its return value will be a concatenation of `0x1901`, the domain hash, and the message hash:
 `0x1901[domain hash][message hash]`, which is
 `0x1901dbf84cb7cfac409dddf2f9e1e3dec451e4fb9a7abe42d83ef279baff12b1d730d042638edac0888e1c73d74fb5e53185278005b41bd8d43804d0423cce0f0ea1`
 in this case.